 - Dr Who Live at the Wembley Arena took this trope Up to Eleven by seeming to interrupt the show for a police team "investigating an emergency".
 That provides the distraction needed for the JumboTron image of an Angel to become, itself, an Angel.
 Two, actually, which then proceed (with the aid of some well-timed pyrotechnics) do in the cops.
 Fiction it may be, but it's brilliantly done, and in such a way that it's spectacularly scary.

 - In a similar vein, "The Impossible Astronaut" introduces an enemy called The Silence.
 Every time you lose sight of it, you forget it was ever there.
-Now whilst the next episode "Day of the Moon" shows the Doctor providing us with a defence to defeat them ourselves, some may have escaped.
+Now whilst the next episode "Day of the Moon" shows the Doctor providing us with a defense to defeat them ourselves, some may have escaped.
 And now you will always be looking around you.
 Except you won't, because you won't be aware of their existence.

 - In "Journey's End" Davros created the Reality Bomb, which would destroy "every universe" destroying literally every single thing in all of reality, excluding the Daleks.
 Hey, don't we live within a universe somewhere?
 Good thing the Doctor got there in time.